 It only takes about 15 minutes until I reach the motu.
 Looking back at my starting point, I’m able to really appreciate the mountainous and fertile landscape of Raiatea from afar.
 Moreover, I can enjoy a true moment to myself as I explore an uninhibited island with nothing but palm trees and wildlife — and some of the most enormous hermit crab holes I’ve ever seen.
 While the journey wasn’t particularly challenging, I feel the sense of accomplishment that comes with trying something new and exploring lesser-traversed territory.

-Raiatea Lodge Hotel is located on Raiatea in the Society Islands of French Polynesia.
+Raiatea Lodge Hotel is located on Raiatea in the Society Islands — a true highlight of any French Polynesia travel guide.
 Room rates are about $180 USD per night for a single room, $220 per night for a double room and $263 USD per night for a triple room.
 To add half board to your stay (breakfast and dinner included) the price is about $72 USD per room per day.
 A two night minimum stay is required.

 BP 680 – 98 735 Uturoa